Understanding VAT Registration in South Africa: Top 10 Misconceptions

 Before we dig into misconceptions, it’s important to know about the 2024-updated VAT (Value Added Tax) registration requirements in South Africa.
 Here’s a short video explaining the changes and how it affects SMEs wanting to complete VAT Registration online:

 A lot of business owners think that any business, even if not actively trading right now, can register for a VAT number.
-When applications are denied or postponed, this causes confusion.
+When applications are declined or delayed, this causes confusion.

 To register for VAT, you must actually be trading.